 There’s a simple commonality among all humans — just as we live, we die.
 There's no promise that we’ll live longer than those before us.
-And while the average life expectancy in the United States is 79 years of age, there's no promise that we'll all make it that long.1
+And while the average life expectancy in the United States is 79 years, there's no promise that we'll all make it that long.1

 This unpredictability may make us want to secure our families’ livelihoods.
-In fact, 51% of Americans were covered by some type of life insurance in 2024,2 and the intent to buy life insurance is at an all-time high.2 But having a policy isn’t enough—one-third of life insurance policyholders don’t fully understand how their policies work,⁴ potentially leading to misunderstandings that leave people unprotected.
+In fact, 51% of Americans were covered by some type of life insurance in 2025,2 and others were likely looking to purchase life insurance.
+But having a policy isn’t enough — over one-third of life insurance policyholders don’t fully understand how their policies work,3 potentially leading to misunderstandings that leave people unprotected.

 To help you and your employees avoid these information gaps, read on to learn the difference between two common types of life insurance policies: whole life insurance and term life insurance.